 4.2 Correlation analyses

 Before conducting correlation analysis, a Kolmogorov-Smirnov (K-S) test was conducted to examine the normality of each sampling data (Field, 2009).
 The results in table 5 showed that while some variables were normally distributed (sig. > .05), some were not (sig. < .05).
 Therefore, we employed Pearson’s correlation analysis for normally distributed variables and Spearman’s for non-normally distributed variables in the correlation analysis.

+[Insert Table 5 here]

 4.2.1 Correlation analyses between vocabulary size and speaking fluency measures